kolos26/GEOFS-LiverySelector/.github/ISSUE_TEMPLATE/livery_submission.md

 You can drag and drop images directly into the description field or use the file picker to attach them.
 If multiple files for the same liveries (e.g., texture, specular, normal) exist, please specify the purpose of each map.

 **Real Life Image of Livery**
 To prove that the livery is real, please upload an image of an aircraft in the livery in real life.
-This can be sourced from JetPhotos, Planespotters.net, Airliners.net, or a picture taken by yourself.
+This can be sourced from an official image posted by the airline, an image from a planespotting website, or a picture taken by you.